English as an Additional Language ‘EAL’

 As a result, we have staff members that are specifically trained in various approaches to support children who are new to English; our teachers are equipped with the knowledge and expertise to provide in-class support to help children learn, develop and apply new vocabulary and sentence structures.
 We also provide small group intervention sessions to ensure effective opportunities for speaking and listening, reading and writing.

-We are extremely proud of the fact that, on average, children go from joining the school with little or no English.
-This is an incredible achievement and testament to the hard work of the children, staff and parents.
+We are extremely proud of the fact that, on average, children are able to reach age-expected levels within 11 months of starting school with little or no English.
+This is an incredible achievement across all boards and a testament to the collaborative hard work of the children, staff and parents.

 Rise and Shine

-At Kensington, all children who start the school are allocated to the 'Rise and Shine’ programme.
-This programme ensures children starting the school have a very focused, tailored approach to rapidly integrate them and then accelerate their progress to reach age-expected.
-Children in Early years are able to communicate in English in 6 months, Key stage 1, 3-4 months and in Key stage 2 it takes 2-3 months.
+Children who are already familiar with the Set 1 sounds of the programme will join the ’Shine’ programme to develop their knowledge of ‘blending sounds’ every morning.
+This is a key programme used at the school to ensure children starting the school have a much focused, tailored approach to rapidly integrate and then accelerate children’s progress to reach age-expected.
+Children in Early years are able to communicate in English as early as 6 months; Key stage 1, 3-4 months and in Key stage 2 it takes 2-3 months.